Anderson Ranch artists responding to school shootings, the border wall, refugee crisis, racism in new work

 In sculpture, printmaking, video, painting and photographic works, residents are responding to school shootings and to the global refugee crisis, to immigration and the debate over the U.S.-Mexico border wall, to racism and colorism and some of the most vexing issues of our historical moment.

-"For me, it's this question of how do we make connections between different communities and how do we get outside the niche of the art world and actually create change, create connection and have catharsis with other people," said Brooklyn-based cross-disciplinary artist Amy Khoshbin.
+"For me, it's this question of how do we make connections between different communities and how do we get outside the niche of the art world and actually create change, create connection and have catharsis with other people," Brooklyn-based cross-disciplinary artist Amy Khoshbin said.

 "The idea behind it is to think about, what is the antithesis of a culture of violence and what could we start thinking about in terms of disarmament?" she explained.